Muditha-Kumara/IT00AK39-3005-Cybersecurity-and-data-privacy/FinalReport/Final_Report.md

 ## The Booking System Project

 ### Phase 1: Initial Security Assessment

-- **What was done:**
+**What was done:**
-	- Deployed the booking system using Docker Compose (see `Phase 1/Part1/docker-compose.yml`).
+	- Deployed the booking system using Docker Compose.
-	- Performed vulnerability assessment using OWASP ZAP.
+	- Performed a comprehensive vulnerability assessment using OWASP ZAP.
-	- Identified high-risk issues: Path Traversal, SQL Injection, missing security headers, and lack of anti-CSRF tokens (see `TestReport_part1.md`).
+	- The ZAP scan identified the following issues (see [zap_report_round1.md](https://github.com/Muditha-Kumara/IT00AK39-3005-Cybersecurity-and-data-privacy/blob/main/BookingSystem-Phase1/ZAP_Report/zap_report_round1.md)):
+		- **High risk:**
+			- Path Traversal (on /register, POST username)
+			- SQL Injection (on /register, POST username)
+		- **Medium risk:**
+			- Absence of Anti-CSRF Tokens (on /register form)
+			- Content Security Policy (CSP) Header Not Set (on / and /register)
+			- Missing Anti-clickjacking Header (on / and /register)
+		- **Low risk:**
+			- Application Error Disclosure (HTTP 500 Internal Error on /register)
+			- X-Content-Type-Options Header Missing (on multiple static resources)

-- **What worked:**
+**What worked:**
-	- ZAP scans effectively identified vulnerabilities.
+	- ZAP scans provided detailed and actionable findings for all major vulnerability categories.
+    - Did PortSwigger tests and get idea about SQL injection, Access control vulnerabilities, Authentication etc vulnerabilities.
-	- Dockerized environment was stable.
+	- The Dockerized environment ensured consistent and reproducible testing.

-- **What didn't work:**
+**What didn't work:**
-	- Anti-CSRF tokens were not implemented in the initial version.
+	- First I did with Chrome header.
+Then did not detect SQL injection risk.

-- **Most time-consuming:**
+**Most time-consuming:**
-	- Analyzing ZAP reports and verifying each vulnerability.
+	- Identify Chrome header issue with ZAP.

-- **What I learned:**
+**What I learned:**
-	- The importance of automated scanning and the prevalence of common web vulnerabilities.
+	- I understand basic idea of security risks and how tests a web application.
+    - Automated tools like ZAP are essential for uncovering a wide range of vulnerabilities, from critical injection flaws to missing security headers.
+	- Even simple web applications can have multiple layers of security issues that require both technical and configuration fixes.

 ### Phase 2: Password Cracking
 - **What was done:**